Download Itinerary

 We'll begin the walking component of today's tour at the legendary Blue Mosque, built between 1609 and 1616 by Mehmet Aga.
 We will see the interior, where the walls and ceiling are covered by more than 20,000 Iznik tiles.
 At the adjacent Hippodrome we will see the remains of the great sports stadium where chariot races were held in Roman and Byzantine times.
 We will also see an Egyptian obelisk, a giant needle of stone carved for the Pharaoh Tutmoses III around 1500 BC and brought to Constantinople by the Byzantine Emperor Theodosius in AD 390.

 We continue to the church of Agia Sophia (St Sophia), built by the Emperor Justinian in 548 BC.
 It was the largest church in the Christian world for nearly 1,000 years.
 When the Ottoman Turks conquered the city in 1435 one of the first things they did was to convert St Sophia into a mosque.
 In 1934 the building was deconsecrated and converted to a museum; however, in 2020, Pres.
-Recep Tayyip Erdogan made the controversial decision to convert the building back into a mosque, though it remains opens to visitors (please note that the ongoing conversion/renovations may limit our visit to certain areas or result in some features being covered, rendering them unviewable).
+Erdogan made the controversial decision to convert the building back into a mosque, though it remains open to visitors (please note that the ongoing conversion/renovations may limit our visit to certain areas or result in some features being covered, rendering them unviewable).

 Outside Agia Sophia we descend underground to the gigantic Basilica Cisterns.* These are the largest of several hundred ancient cisterns that lie beneath the city of Istanbul.
 Like most sites in Istanbul, the cistern has a colourful history.
 Constructed using columns, capitals and plinths from ruined buildings, the cistern's symmetry and sheer grandeur of conception are quite extraordinary.
 This immense underground water container was built during the reign of Emperor Justinian I in 532 to meet the water needs of the Great Palace.
 This marvelous piece of engineering only confirms yet again that those were the heydays of the Byzantine Empire.

 The remainder of the afternoon is yours to explore before our evening meal.
-Your Tour Leader can show you to Istanbul's famous Grand Bazaar -- even if you're not a kean shopper, the atmosphere and goods on offer offer interesting local insights into life in the city, the old and the new.
+Your Tour Leader can show you to Istanbul's famous Grand Bazaar -- even if you're not a keen shopper, the atmosphere and goods on offer offer interesting local insights into life in the city, the old and the new.

 Note: You may wonder why we choose not to include Topkapi Palace in our program.
 While it's an important site with a long storied history, the nature of the facility and the rules pertaining to visitation, ie limits on groups and guiding to reduce crowding and noise, make it better-suited to a self-guided, rather than a group touring, experience.
 Should you want to visit on your own, please consult your Tour Leader in advance.